SoftUni-Internal/interactive-content/EN/01-Arrays/05-Homework.md

 ### Input
 - On the first line, you will receive an integer - the size of the field
-- On the second line, you will receive the initial indexes of all ladybugs separated by a blank space.
+- On the second line, you will receive the initial indexes of all ladybugs separated by a blank space

 The given indexes may or may not be inside the field range
 - On the next lines, until you get the "end" command you will receive commands in the format: "\{ladybug index\} \{direction\} \{fly length\}"

 ### Output